JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 Now we have the code ready to build and run, which can be done pressing **\<Shift-F10\>**.

-### Making user interface changed
+### Making user interface changes
-Now that the project has been set up, let's work with the layout and then proceed to writing code.
+Now that the project has been set up, we can work with the layout using IntelliJ IDEA's visual designer.
 There is nothing different in terms of layout when working with Kotlin, thus this is similar to regular Android Java development.
 While using layout designer in IntelliJ IDEA, note there are two tabs in the designer: **Text** and **Design**.
 The latter shows how the layout looks, while the former allows fine tuning with XML editing.